Shubchynskyi/Authentication-service/README.md

 6. **Password Reset Email Cooldown**
    - After a successful reset-code send, block further sends for 10 minutes to prevent spamming
    - Keep the same generic “email sent if account exists” response to avoid leaking account existence

+7. Add session policy with short-lived access tokens, bounded refresh tokens, and a “remember this device” option with device-bound long-lived refresh and secure storage.